xiahan4956/Paper_manager/README.md

 # Introduction
-**"Perhaps this is a more straightforward alternative to Zotero and CiteSpace.**
+**Perhaps this is a more straightforward alternative to Zotero and CiteSpace.**
-**All the features are streamlined and easy to grasp."**
+**All the features are streamlined and easy to grasp.**

 ## main.py
 ![info](intro.gif)